Bolton, in Israel, suggests Brennan may have misused classified info, warns of meddling by four countries

 "I think it's certainly appropriate in a time of unprecedented leaks of classified info," Bolton said.
 "I don't see that there would be anything wrong if it were determined to go that way to review the policies about former officials having clearances.
 Sometimes it can be useful.”

+On CBS' "Face the Nation," however, former CIA Director Leon Panetta claimed Trump may not have had the legal authority to terminate Brennan's clearance unilaterally.

+“I think there are questions raised as to whether or not this president has followed the executive order, and whether or not he’s provided due process to those that are going to have their security clearances revoked,” Panetta said, referring to Executive Order 12968.
+The order establishes procedures for revoking security clearances.

-Asked in the wide-ranging interview about the threat of cyber-warfare ahead of the November elections, Bolton said the administration is monitoring threats from a variety of countries other than Russia.
+Asked in the wide-ranging ABC interview about the threat of cyber-warfare ahead of the November elections, Bolton said the administration is monitoring threats from a variety of countries other than Russia.

 "I can say definitively that it's a sufficient national security concern about Chinese, Iranian, and North Korean meddling," Bolton told Raddatz.
 "I'm not going to get into what I’ve seen or haven't seen, but I’m telling you, looking at 2018 election, we are concerned about four countries."